harryleesan/kubernetes-workshop/README.md

 - _your_namespace_ - The namespace that is created for you by the organiser for this workshop.
 Should be the same as your username.

-# Lab 1: Getting to know the environment
+# Lab 1: Getting to know the environment [10 minutes]

 Since everyone will be working in the same Kubernetes cluster, it is important that everyone works in their own namespace.
 This isolation prevents